Hurst, Berkshire: Country houses

+Stanlake Park, just northwest of Hinton House, is a large gabled brick house that was probably built by Richard Aldworth, a grocer from London, beginning in c.
+1610.

 Local government

 St Nicholas Hurst is a civil parish with an elected parish council.
 It falls within the area of the unitary authority of Wokingham Borough.
 Both the parish council and the unitary authority are responsible for different aspects of local government.

 Education

-St Nicholas' Church of England Primary School is a voluntary controlled primary school in the village which educates children ages 5–11.
-The school was first built in 1843.
-The primary school shares a breakfast club with St. Nicholas Pre-school playgroup, a registered charity and member of the Pre-School Learning Alliance, which is open to all students and children of the playgroup.
+St Nicholas' Church of England Primary School is a voluntary controlled primary school in the village which educates children aged 5–11.
+The school was built in 1843.
+The primary school shares a breakfast club with St. Nicholas Pre-school playgroup, a registered charity and member of the Pre-school Learning Alliance, which is open to all students and children of the playgroup.
 Dolphin School is a coeducational, independent preparatory day school and nursery school for children between the ages of 3 and 13.